EdwardHowell627/SQL_Data_Jobs_Analysis/README.md

 First, I should take time to build up knowledge in high-demand skills I'm less familiar with, such as Python and Power BI/Tableau.
 This project is the first of many I plan on doing.
 Eventually I plan on having a project for Excel, Power BI, and Python.

 Second, there are lots of jobs in my field, and companies like Guidehouse and others have collectively made hundreds of postings in my skill set.
 This doesn't even account for jobs and internships that were not posted online or the thousands of work-from-home jobs.

+Third, jobs requiring skills in Java offer the highest pay among the top skills, but other similar skills like Python are much more common with a still comparable salary.
+Similarly, the company Peraton offers the highest-paying jobs among the top companies, but Booz Allen Hamilton has made more job postings with comparable salaries.

 Thank you for reading my SQL project.
 I hope you found some useful takeaways for yourself too.